 The money vacation rental guests spend on their accommodations directly contributes to transient occupancy taxes in the City of South Lake Tahoe and helps pay for community services such as a planned new recreation center, competitive pool, and ball courts.
 In 2016, the income to the city from transient occupancy taxes charged to vacation rental guests was nearly $3 million, up from $2.5 million in 2015.
 This is a growing source of revenue for the City of South Lake Tahoe that should be protected.

 TurnKey is committed to good neighbor practices in all markets and especially in South Lake Tahoe.
 We have the most strict guest screening program in the industry.
-We monitor and limit occupancy numbers, relying on Ring Doorbell technology to detect unusual activity in a home.
-We use sophisticated noise monitors in each home to monitor the decibel level and are alerted if noise exceeds our pre-set levels.
+We monitor and limit occupancy numbers by using decibel noise monitors and WiFi routers in each home.

 Our local teams respond promptly 24/7 to any issue and regularly patrol our vacation rentals to ensure they are compliant.